 There’s a lot to learn about landing pages for your blog.
 Where do you start?

 When I started out in business, I had no idea what lead generation was, but it’s now one of my biggest focuses.
 A “lead” is a reader who is interested in you and what you have to offer; generating or capturing leads means earning that reader’s contact information, whether it’s their email address or social media profile.

-You want to know who these people are: they already read your content and visit your site.
+You want to know who these people are: they have already read your content and visited your site.
 They’re more likely to become paying customers.
 Even if you aren’t planning on selling a product or service right now, capturing leads is a good practice to get into for the future — when you do decide to sell, you have a following that trusts you and the value you provide.